jordaaash/typescript-monorepo/README.md

 * Watch mode works
 * ESM and CJS work (with distinct build outputs)
 * Vanilla TS and React packages work
-* Create React App works (with hot module reloading of the entire workspace)
+* Create React App works* (with hot module reloading of the entire workspace)

+\* Create React App, which uses Webpack 5, can't resolve ES modules without .mjs file extensions by default, so [react-app-rewired](https://github.com/timarney/react-app-rewired) is minimally used to [configure Webpack](packages/app/create-react-app/config-overrides.js) to do this.

 ## Prerequisites